Ericclck/FinancialDataStructureAndMetaLabeling-Section1-/README.md

 ![Return Series with Bagging](plots/labeling/return_bagging.png)

 Initially, I performed weighted bootstrapping with these sample weights.
-However, due to high memory consumption, I switched to bagging.
+However, due to high memory consumption, bagging is performed instead.
 Despite showing a slight increase in mean return with bagging, the return series is not sufficient to cover commissions.

 ## Data Consolidation and Model Calibration